JasonRaveling/vim-config/README.md

 `git clone https://github.com/webunraveling/vim-config.git`

-and then make the new directory, containing the repo, your working directory.
+then make the new directory, containing the repo, your working directory.

 `cd vim-config`